-- 5.93 Indoor facilities at Worthing Leisure Centre, Davison Leisure Centre, Splashpoint Leisure Centre, Field Place and the Fitness Centre at Worthing College are all operated by South Downs Leisure Trust.
+- 5.92 Indoor facilities at Worthing Leisure Centre, Davison Leisure Centre, Splashpoint Leisure Centre, Field Place and the Fitness Centre at Worthing College are all operated by South Downs Leisure Trust.
 In addition, many of Worthing's schools and community centres provide the public with the opportunity to use their indoor recreation/sports facilities.
-Future growth will place an increased demand for indoor sports facilities, in particular swimming facilities (the swimming pool at Splashpoint Leisure Centre which opened in 2013 is now at capacity). - 5.94 To assess current provision and identify specific needs (in terms of quality or quantity) in order to accommodate the demands arising from future growth the Council commissioned a Joint Sport, Leisure and Open Space Study which comprise of three components: - Open Space Study (2020) - Playing Pitch Strategy (2019) - Indoor / Built Sports Facility Needs Assessment Report (2020) - 5.95 In summary, the studies concluded that the extent of the urban area and pressures for development mean that the protection of valued high quality open spaces and sport and recreation facilities is a key priority in Worthing and they should only be developed for alternative uses in exceptional circumstances.
-Additional key findings for additional need over the Plan period include: - Indoor swimming pools 81.64 sqm extra waterspace by 2036 (68.98 sqm by 2028); - Sport Halls 2+ courts by 2036 (1+ courts by 2028);

-- Youth football 11v11 4 pitches;

-- Youth football 9v9 2 pitches;
+Future growth will place an increased demand for indoor sports facilities, in particular swimming facilities (the swimming pool at Splashpoint Leisure Centre which opened in 2013 is now at capacity). - 5.93 To assess current provision and identify specific needs (in terms of quality or quantity) in order to accommodate the demands arising from future growth the Council commissioned a Joint Sport, Leisure and Open Space Study which comprise of three components: - Open Space Study (2019) - Playing Pitch Strategy (2019) - Indoor / Built Sports Facility Needs Assessment Report (2019) - 5.94 In summary, the studies concluded that the extent of the urban area and pressures for development mean that the protection of valued high quality open spaces and sport and recreation facilities is a key priority in Worthing and they should only be developed for alternative uses in exceptional circumstances.
+Additional key findings for additional need over the Plan period include: - Indoor swimming pools 81.64 sqm extra waterspace by 2036 (68.98 sqm by 2028); - Sport Halls 2+ courts by 2036 (1+ courts by 2028); - Adult football 4 pitches; - Youth football 11v11 4 pitches; - Youth football 9v9 2 pitches;

-- Mini football 3 pitches;

-- Cricket 2 pitches in Adur & Worthing;

-- Rugby 3 pitches in Adur & Worthing;

-- 3G FTPs 2.5 pitches;

-- there is a deficiency in at least one type of open space in every ward in the borough.

-- 5.96 Where significant development sites are promoted applicants will be required to incorporate appropriate leisure and recreational facilities to help meet these identified needs.
-In addition, the Council will promote delivery by reviewing its own estate.

-- 5.97 Worthing Leisure Centre located in Durrington is in need of substantial refurbishment or replacement in the future and the Council will continue to work towards delivering this objective.
-The Joint Indoor / Built Sports Facility Needs Assessment identifies that the 'New Build (on-site)' option appears to be the best option (replace the current building and replace with something better suited to contemporary and future needs and demands).

-- 5.98 A joint Adur & Worthing Physical Activity Strategy is being prepared which seeks to raise levels of physical activity across all areas of the community and many of the themes / recommendations therein are also linked to the Sport, Leisure and Open Space Study.
+- Mini football 3 pitches; - Cricket 2 pitches in Adur & Worthing; - Rugby 3 pitches in Adur & Worthing; - 3G FTPs 2.5 pitches; - there is a deficiency in at least one type of open space in every ward in the borough. - 5.95 Where significant development sites are promoted applicants will be required to incorporate appropriate leisure and recreational facilities to help meet these identified needs.
+In addition, the Council will promote delivery by reviewing its own estate. - 5.96 Worthing Leisure Centre located in Durrington is in need of substantial refurbishment or replacement in the future and the Council will continue to work towards delivering this objective.
+The Joint Indoor / Built Sports Facility Needs Assessment identifies that the 'New Build (on-site)' option appears to be the best option (replace the current building and replace with something better suited to contemporary and future needs and demands). - 5.97 A joint Adur & Worthing Physical Activity Strategy is being prepared which seeks to raise levels of physical activity across all areas of the community and many of the themes / recommendations therein are also linked to the Sport, Leisure and Open Space Study. - 5.98 The Open Space Study (2019) sets minimum provision standards for different open space typologies in Worthing.
+In terms of quantity and access, the local standards are as follows (all quantities are hectares per 1000 population):

-- 5.99 The Open Space Study (2020) sets minimum provision standards for different open space typologies in Worthing.
-In terms of quantity and access, the local standards are as follows (all quantities are hectares per 1000 population): - 5.100 Table 1: Worthing Minimum Provision and Access Standards for Open Space
+5.99 Table 1: Worthing Minimum Provision and Access Standards for Open Space

-TYPOLOGY QUANTITY STANDARDS FOR EXISTING PROVISION AND NEW PROVISION (ha/1000 population) ACCESS STANDARD (Distance in metres and walk time) Allotments 0.20 720m / 15 min Amenity Green Space (sites >0.15 ha) 0.60 480m / 10 mins Park & Recreation Grounds (public & private combined) 0.80 720m / 15 min Play Space (Children) 0.06 480m / 10 mins Play Space (Youth) 0.06 720m / 15 mins
+TYPOLOGY QUANTITY STANDARDS FOR EXISTING PROVISION AND NEW PROVISION (ha/1000 population) ACCESS STANDARD (Distance in metres and walk time) Allotments 0.20 720m / 15 min Amenity Green Space (sites >0.15 ha) 0.60 480m / 10 mins Park & Recreation Grounds (public & private combined) 0.80 720m / 15 min Play Space (Children) 0.06 480m / 10 mins Play Space (Youth) 0.06 720m / 15 mins Accessible Natural Green Space (ANGS) 1.0 (for new provision only) 960 metres / 20 minutes & ANGS Standards for ANGS above 20ha